raspberrypilearning/target-practice/en/step_5.md

 --- /task ---

 --- task ---
-Add code to print the target emoji 🎯 when the mouse is clicked.
+Add code to print the target emoji 🎯 **when the mouse is clicked**.

 --- code ---
 ---